Ukraine conflict: Russia is apparently moving helicopters to the border

 Update from January 11th, 6:57 p.m .: The chairman of the Atlantik-Brücke and former German Foreign Minister Sigmar Gabriel (SPD) assesses the current situation in the Ukraine conflict as “dramatic”.
 “The situation is threatening because nobody can really calculate how far Russia is ready to go,” said Gabriel at phoenix.
 “I believe that the mere fact that such a military threat potential is being built up is enough to contribute to destabilization, especially in Ukraine, but also to deep uncertainty in Europe.
 Maybe that’s the real goal – to create uncertainty. ”

 Gabriel appealed to Europe to resolve its own conflicts independently in the future: “In the last few days I have been wondering whether it will be the last time America is ready to negotiate on behalf of Europe and why we don’t actually do it ourselves, why we need American help.
-That will not be a solution in the long run, ”said the former SPD chairman.
+In the long run this will not be a solution, ”said the former SPD chairman.

 Gabriel justifies the demand of the Ukrainian ambassador to Germany, Andrij Melnyk, that the German government should campaign for a swift accession of Ukraine to NATO with the security situation there: “The reason can only be that these countries obviously have the impression that Their security is being threatened, not by Germany or the USA, but by Russia. ”However, Ukraine’s membership in NATO is not on the agenda at all, commented Gabriel.
 In this respect, the question arises for him why Russia is making this threatening gesture.
 Rather, Russia must be ready to take steps and withdraw its troops, demanded the ex-foreign minister.